Banana nut bread recipes are fantastic, but add cream cheese and bake them into muffins and you’ll have a moist, sweet muffin that everyone will love!

 Beat butter and cream cheese at medium speed with an electric mixer until creamy.
 Gradually add sugar, beating until light and fluffy.
 Add eggs, 1 at a time, beating just until blended after each addition.

 Combine flour and next 3 ingredients; gradually add to butter mixture, beating at low speed just until blended.
 Stir in bananas, pecans, and vanilla.
 Spoon batter into 2 greased and floured 8- x 4-inch loafpans.

 Bake at 350° for 1 hour or until a long wooden pick inserted in center comes out clean and sides pull away from pan, shielding with aluminum foil last 15 minutes to prevent browning, if necessary.
 Cool bread in pans on wire racks 10 minutes.
 Remove from pans, and cool 30 minutes on wire racks before slicing.

-Cream Cheese-Banana-Nut Muffins: To bake muffins, spoon batter evenly into 24 paper-lined muffin cups.
+To bake the muffins, spoon batter evenly into 24 paper-lined muffin cups.
 Bake at 350° for 25 minutes or until a wooden pick inserted in center comes out clean.
 Cool in pans 10 minutes.
 Remove from pans, and cool completely on wire racks.
 Makes 24 muffins.
 Prep: 15 min., Bake: 25 min.